MoonZoon/MoonZoon/docs/articles/dev_news_4.md

 > 2. What is our platform?

-There multiple ways to determine the platform.
+There are multiple ways to determine the platform.
 Two of them are used in mzoon:

 There is a build script `build.rs` in the mzoon crate with this code:
 ```rust